Pshriwise/dag_slicer/README.md

   slicer.write_file(<new_filename>)
   ```

-* A new GUI using iPython widgets.
+* A new GUI using iPython widgets!
 See the example in the examples folder.

 **Note: GH will not fully render the notebook with widgets so they won't be visible unless the notebook is run locally.**